Naturopath San Francisco

 Is Naturopathic Medicine covered by health care insurance?

 Dr. Kristy, ND is a licensed Naturopathic Doctor in the state of California.
 Naturopathic medical services are not covered in California.
-However, some PPO health care plans may cover a portion of the service fee.
+However, some PPO health care plans may cover a portion of the service fee (by marshall).
 Please speak with your insurance provider to determine your coverage and/or submit your invoices for possible reimbursement.

 You may also use funds from a Health Savings account (HSA) or Flex Spending account (FSA) for naturopathic visits. reimbursement.